 The one-year survival rate is the percentage of people who survive at least one year after the cancer is detected excluding those who die from other diseases.
 For all people with lung cancer, the one-year survival rate is 43%.
 The five-year survival rate is 17%.

-Lung cancer makes up 14% of all cancer diagnoses and 27% of all cancer deaths.
-For men, death rates have declined consistently for the past two decades, recently at a rate of about 3% each year.
-The death rates for women with lung cancer have stabilized since 2003 after increasing for several decades.
+Lung cancer makes up 13% of all cancer diagnoses and 27% of all cancer deaths.
+For men, death rates have declined consistently for the past two decades, recently at a rate of about 2.9% each year.
+The death rates for women with lung cancer have declined 1.4% per year.
 For unclear reasons, black men have the highest incidence and the lowest survival rates of lung cancer.

 These statistics should not be taken as a death sentence.
 It is important to remember that statistics do not apply to an individual person.
 No doctor can tell a person how long he or she will live with lung cancer.
 Some patients with advanced lung cancer can live many years after diagnosis.
 Sometimes, patients who are told that their lung cancer is curable do not live as long as those who are told that their lung cancer cannot be cured.
 The important thing to remember is that lung cancer is treatable at any stage, and these treatments have been proven to help people with lung cancer live longer with better quality of life.